Buoys, Docks and Marinas

 Dock owners must comply with all rules and regulations related to residential docks, including those from local jurisdictions or property owner associations, regardless of which rules are more restrictive.

-All marinas on lakes Buchanan, Inks, LBJ, Marble Falls and Travis must be constructed, modified and operated in compliance with the Highland Lakes Marina Ordinance.
-The ordinance also applies to floating docks on lakes Travis or Buchanan that occupy more than 1,500 square feet of water surface area.
+All marinas on lakes Buchanan, Inks, LBJ, Marble Falls and Travis must be constructed, modified and operated in compliance with the Highland Lakes Marina Ordinance and must have a permit from LCRA.
+The ordinance also applies to floating docks that occupy more than 1,500 square feet of water surface area.

 The LCRA Board of Directors approved an updated version of the marina ordinance on May 24, 2023, that took effect immediately.
 Some of the major changes include:

 - Updated marina annual fees, which will be phased in over two years.